Rochford

-Rochford is a town and civil parish in the Rochford District in Essex, England, 3 mi north of Southend-on-Sea, 43 mi from London and 21 mi from Chelmsford.
-At the 2011 census, the civil parish had a population of 8,471.
+Rochford is a town and civil parish in Essex, England.
+It lies 3 mi north of Southend-on-Sea, 43 mi from London and 21 mi from Chelmsford.
+At the 2021 census the parish had a population of 9,889 and the Rochford built up area had a population of 12,615.
+It gives its name to the wider Rochford District, which also covers an extensive surrounding area.

 History

 The town is the main settlement in the Rochford district, and takes its name from Rochefort, Old English for "Ford of the Hunting Dogs".
-The town runs into suburban developments in the parishes of Ashingdon and Hawkwell.
 Kings Hill, in Rochford, was notable for containing the Lawless Court up until the 19th century.

 Peculiar People

 In 1837, James Banyard (14 November 1800 – 1863) (a reformed drunk and Wesleyan preacher) and William Bridges (1802–1874) took a lease on the old workhouse at Rochford, which became the first chapel of the Peculiar People, a name taken from Deuteronomy 14:2 and 1 Peter 2:9.
 The Peculiar People practised a lively form of worship bound by the literal interpretation of the King James Bible, banning both frivolity and medicine.
 During the two World Wars, some were conscientious objectors, believing that war is contrary to the teachings of Jesus Christ.
 The Peculiar People are nowadays known as the Union of Evangelical Churches.